CCI-MOC/xdmod-cntr/XdmodAID.md

 Initailly I copied over the docker files from the xdmod github repository as I figured there was the distinct possiblity that some restructuring would be necessary.
-However, I also wanted to see if the original docker files could be used as is, as this would potentally make upgrading easier as we would be using what their process developed.
+I also wanted to see if the original docker files could be used as is, as this would potentally make upgrading easier as we would be using what their process developed.

 I had put some changes in to dockerfile to support xdmodopenstack and similar changes were done to support xdmod-shift.
 Along the way, in order to get PRs approved, we decided that we needed to optimize the dockerfiles.
+This substantially changed the docker files.

 Subsequently, I have moved the changes that I made to the original dockerfile to a different one based on python 3.11 dockerfile.
 Likewise, the xdmod-openshift